Astor2386/React-E-Commerce-Firebase-App/README.md

 ## Additional notes:
 - Utils.ts was created to fetch to the API for organization, and modularity per instructor Daniel Erazo of Coding Temple's instructions.
+- An Additional file beyond the scope of just two were created and cleared with 100% Pass
 - Users login, and orders can be tracked via Firestore
 - firebaseConfig.ts has been modified to require users to input their own credentials, to protect the core files of the app / store.
 - Home and Navbar were added purely out of aesthetics and practical use